tvrjuana/DS-NATL-080822/README.md

 <code>git push</code>

-## Whenever you want to get updated notes:
+## These are the steps you need to repeat whenever you want to get updated notes:

 5) Grab the changes from the upstream repo

 <code>git fetch upstream</code>